ClickHouse/ClickHouse/docs/README.md

 ## How to Build Documentation

-You don't need to build documentation locally.
-Add the `documentation` label to your PR's and CI tool will build docs and show you errors.
+You don't need to build the documentation locally.
+Add the `documentation` label to your PR's, and the GitHub CI tool will build docs and show you errors.

 However, if you want to build documentation locally, use the instructions in [docs/tools/README.md](docs/tools/README.md).